 WHY WE LIKE IT: This powerful unit is capable of cleaning not just the oxygen in your household but the surfaces, too.
 It reduces airborne allergens, so you can breathe easier using ionization and UV light.

 You’ll enjoy the ability to capture up to 99% of odors when you choose this model.
 It’s excellent at ensuring that foul smells from activities like cooking don’t contaminate the air you breathe, working out, or dirty laundry.
-This means it’s a perfect unit to use in places like the bathroom and laundry room, or even your bedroom.
+This means it’s a perfect unit to use in places like the bathroom, laundry room, or even your bedroom.
 It can also clean the surfaces in a household, making it a highly effective purification system.

 Award: BEST FOR SANITIZATION